 Is your current employer genuinely concerned about competition or was this just a standard document they have all employees sign?

-Even it’s a competitor, would you be working in a department that won’t concern your current employer, or with a customer base that doesn’t overlap with the customer base you are working with at your current employer?
+Even if it’s a competitor, would you be working in a department that won’t concern your current employer, or with a customer base that doesn’t overlap with the customer base you are working with at your current employer?

 How has your current employer handled non-compete violations with other employees in the past?

 Does the potential employer know about the non-compete?
 How do they feel about it?